davidbhr/CompactionAnalyzer/README.md

 <img src="../master//docs/images//Fig2-orientationeval.png" width="1000" />

-If we now want to evaluate e.g. a measurement containing multiple cells, we can read in all excel files (of individual cells) in the underlying folders of the given `data` path and combine them in a new excel file by using
+If we now want to evaluate e.g. a measurement containing multiple cells, we can read in all excel files (of individual cells) in the underlying folders of the given `data` path and combine them in a new excel file by using.
+(Note: The function searches all subfolders for the "results_total.xlsx" and "results_distance.xlsx" files.
+If you want do discard outliers you could just rename the corresponding files to for example "_results_total.xlsx")

 ```python
 SummarizeResultsTotal(data="Analysis_output", output_folder= "Analysis_output\Combine_Set1")